-Disney’s animated series Sadie Sparks can currently be seen on POP Channel in the UK with the lead character of Sadie being voiced by Georgia Lock over all fifty-two episodes.
+Disney’s animated series Sadie Sparks can currently be seen on POP Channel in the UK with the lead character of Sadie being voiced by Georgia Lock over all 52 episodes.
 With the upcoming release of feature film Me, Myself & Di, Georgia will be playing Araminta, and has had previous lead roles in The Evermoor Chronicles for Disney over a number of years as Bella Crossley and Sadie J for CBBC for her first TV acting role as Sadie.
 Georgia has also released her own music to streaming services and, with her love of poetry, she will be having her new poetry book published in the near future.
 Talking with Georgia, she tells us about voicing the role of Sadie in Sadie Sparks, releasing music and starting her career in CBBC’s Sadie J.

 You voice the role of Sadie in Sadie Sparks for Disney, can you say more about the character and series?